techybolek/platform/products/as/modules/distribution/README.txt

  The WSO2 Application Server is an enterprise-ready cloud-enabled application server, powered by Apache Tomcat and also integrates Apache Axis2 and Apache CXF frameworks.
 It provides first class support for standard Web applications, JAX-WS/RS applications and Jaggery scripting applications.
 Coupled with features of WSO2 Carbon, users can now manage their applications including JAX-WS and JAX-RS to web applications in a unified manner within the management console itself.

- Application Server also provides a comprehensive Web services server platform, using Axis2 and CXF as its Web services runtimes and provide many value additions on top of service runtime.
-It can expose services using both SOAP and REST models and supports a comprehensive set of WS-* specifications such as WS-Security, WS-Trust, WS-SecureConversation, WS-Reliable Messaging, WS-Addressing, WS-Policy, WS-SecurityPolicy, etc. WSO2 Application Server also has inbuilt support for Mashup services and WSO2 Data services.
-WSO2 Application Server can be installed on on-premise or any public/private cloud infrastructure and provide unified management console and lifestyle management features which are independent from underlying deployment option.
+ Application Server also provides a comprehensive Web services server platform using Axis2 and CXF as its Web services runtimes, and provides many value additions on top of these runtimes.
+It can expose services using both SOAP and REST models and supports a comprehensive set of WS-* specifications such as WS-Security, WS-Trust, WS-SecureConversation, WS-Reliable Messaging, WS-Addressing, WS-Policy, WS-SecurityPolicy, etc. WSO2 Application Server also has inbuilt support for Jaggery, WSO2 Data services, and Mashup services.
+WSO2 Application Server can be installed on on-premise or any public/private cloud infrastructure and provide unified management console and lifecycle management features which are independent from underlying deployment option.

 WSO2 Application Server is a part of WSO2 Stratos cloud platform (PaaS) and hosted offering of WSO2 Application Server as a service  can be accessed from here https://appserver.stratoslive.wso2.com.